 Access: minutes walk from Tobu Tojo Line’s Higashimatsuyama station.

-Parking: from January 1st to 3rd 100 spots, from the 4th 50 car spots
+Parking: from January 1st to 3rd 100 spots, from the 4th they only have 50 car spots

 Koma Shrine, Hidaka